Friedrich Lütge

 Friedrich Lütge (21 October 1901 – 25 August 1968) was a German economist, social historian and economic historian.

-He taught at the Leipzig Graduate School of Management (HHL) and at the University of Leipzig between 1940 and 1947, then moving on to the Ludwig Maximilian University of Munich where he taught till a few months before he died.
+He taught at the Leipzig Graduate School of Management (HHL) and at Leipzig University between 1940 and 1947, then moving on to the Ludwig-Maximilians-Universität München where he taught till a few months before he died.
 Through his research work between 1949 and 1968 he exercised a great influence on the understanding of economic history in West Germany.
 Together with Wilhelm Abel and Günther Franz he contributed decisively to research into agrarian history in Germany.
 He was instrumental in ensuring that social and economic history emerged as an alternative strand to the prism of historical materialism that was mainstream in many German universities during this period.
 From this followed an insistence in his economic research that the subject needs to be studied not simply from a theoretical quasi-mathematical standpoint, but also empirically and in the context of broader historical considerations.

 Life and works

 Provenance and early years

 Friedrich Karl Lütge was born into a Protestant family at the start of the twentieth century at Wernigerode, a midsized town located in the Harz Mountains between Hanover and Halle.
 He was the older of twin brothers.
 There were also two younger siblings.
 His father was a captain in the German merchant navy who was much involved with Kamerun trade, but died in 1905.
-As a child Friedrich Lütge suffered from a spinal disease which confined him to bed for three years.
+As a child, Friedrich Lütge suffered from a spinal disease which confined him to bed for three years.
 On 23 September 1918, while still at school he found himself recruited into an infantry regiment as a junior officer (Fahnenjunker), but by this time the First World War was nearly over and he was never sent into the fighting of it.
-However, in February 1919 he found himself taken into the Freikorps ("volunteer corps") of Adolf von Oven in Berlin, and he was involved in the putting down of the Spartacus uprising.
+However, in February 1919, he found himself taken into the Freikorps ("volunteer corps") of Adolf von Oven in Berlin, and he was involved in the putting down of the Spartacus uprising.
 It was only in 1921 that he passed his Abitur (school leaving exams) which opened the way to university-level education.

-In 1921 Lütge enrolled at the University of Freiburg where he studied economics (Volkswirtschaft) and history on a course directed by Georg von Below.
-That was followed by a term at the University of Marburg where he was taught by Albert Brackmann and Wilhelm Busch.
+In 1921, Lütge enrolled at the University of Freiburg where he studied economics (Volkswirtschaft) and history on a course directed by Georg von Below.
+That was followed by a term at Marburg University where he was taught by Albert Brackmann and Wilhelm Busch.
 He concluded his student studies at the University of Jena where he was supervised for his doctorate by Franz Gutmann.
 Importantly for Lütge 's subsequent academic career, it was Gutmann who awakened his interest in agrarian history.
 His doctoral dissertation concerned "The Liberation of the Peasantry in the County of Wernigerode" (Die Bauernbefreiung in der Grafschaft Wernigerode).
 He was obliged to work his way through his university years in order to support himself and his widowed mother.